diegopetrucci/Marvel-API-demo/README.md

 #### SnapshotTesting
 [PointFree](https://github.com/pointfreeco/swift-snapshot-testing)'s snapshot testing library.
 I use it because it's simple and yet powerful enough for my needs.
 It currently does not support SwiftUI but it was quite simple to add that capability (see `SnapshotTesting+SwiftUI`)

+## What is missing and TODOs
+#### Tests
+Currently, `Remote` is not being tested.
+This is due to time constraints and to the fact that I've not yet delved into mocking `URLSession` for Combine.

+UI tests are missing, too, due to time constraints.
+To be honest I have never set up UI tests infrastructure from scratch — it might take long, or not, I do not know.
+I've had experience in adding new tests similar to pre-existing ones and modifiying others, but not yet setting them up.
+I would love to learn how to do it, but in fairness to the constraints of the project (I can't take too much time to solve it!)
+I've decided to skip them.

+Everything else should be tested, unless I've accidentally missed it.
+There's also an integration test for the persistance layer, which problably belongs to another target (it's fast, though, so it's fine for now).

+#### Pagination
+TODO

+TODO
 ## TODO
 * move swift preview assets to that folder
 * extract default spacing 16 to constant